Sorì San Lorenzo 1985 Magnums x 3, Gaja

 Anyone who has had the pleasure to meet Angelo and his daughter Gaia will not be surprised by their success.
 They have an indomitable will, powerful personality and a total belief in their own direction.
 Great wines are often a reflection of the people that create them and this is definitely the case with Gaja.
 Multi layered, fascinating wines with great charm, elegance and longevity.
 It is no wonder that they are held in such great esteem.

 The new vintages of the flagship Barbaresco and single vineyards wines are released in September.
-Sperss, Conteisa and the white wines were released in May.
+Sperss, Conteisa and the white wines are released in May.

 The Italian word "Piedmont" means at the foot of the mountains, and indeed the whole region is dominated by the Alps to the north and the west.
 Piedmont is home to the largest area of vines which produce DOC and DOCG wines, and the region boasts over 40 denominations.
 The most well known wines from Piedmont include Barolo and Barbaresco, made from the Nebbiolo grape, and Asti Spumante, made from the Moscato grape.
 Nebbiolo is the undisputed king of the grape varieties in Piedmont but you should not ignore the lovely reds from the indigenous Dolcetto or Barbera, nor indeed the best examples of international varieties and of course the wonderful local whites, most particular the resurgent Arneis.
 We are honoured to represent two maestros of Piedmont - Angelo Gaja and Bruno Giacosa.